alduxvm/DronePilot/README.md

 # Drone Pilot

-Automatic pilot software that can control and fly several drones, including Pixhawk's, APM's and MultiWii's
+ Pilot software (running on companion computers) for the flight controller autopilot's.
+It can control and fly several flight controllers, including Pixhawk's, APM's and MultiWii's.

 ## Current scripts: